Power Couple? AI Growth and Renewable Energy Investment: Policy Choice: Renewable Capacity

 This logic delivers an \emph{adaptation trap}.
 Partial clean investment is attractive because it enables frontier capability and hence adaptation benefits.
-But if frontier scaling is powered at the margin by fossil electricity, emissions rise and the baseline worsens.
+But if frontier scaling is powered at the margin by fossil electricity, emissions rise, and the baseline worsens.
 A worse baseline then raises the value of adaptation, strengthening incentives to keep enabling frontier scaling while tolerating residual fossil use.
-Carbon intensity can persist not \emph{despite} policy, but because adaptation motives reshape the mapping from clean investment to equilibrium scaling and marginal energy sources.
+To summarize, carbon intensity persists under market-led scaling because adaptation benefits from frontier capability (the scale effect) outweighs the benefits of full decarbonization (the composition effect).